-Getting out of debt may feel like a goal that is far out of reach, but that is why financial experts have created specific strategies that can help you make steady progress towards becoming debt-free.
-One of the most popular strategies is Dave Ramsey's debt snowball method.
+Getting out of debt may feel like a goal that is out of reach, but that is why financial experts have created specific strategies that can help you make steady progress towards becoming debt-free.
+One of the most popular strategies is the debt snowball method.
 In this, you make the minimum payment on each of your debts, and then make as big of an extra payment as you can on the debt with the smallest remaining balance.

 How the debt snowball method works

 As you use the debt snowball method, you will, hopefully, be able to pay off your smallest debt relatively quickly.
 At that point, you will be able to start snowballing your payments.
 All the money you had been using each month to pay off that first, small debt is now available for being used as an extra payment on your next smallest remaining debt.
 Each time you pay off a debt, you will have a bigger chunk of your monthly income that is available for using as an extra payment on your next smallest debt.